cytopia/devilbox/docs/custom-container/integrate-mailhog.rst

 -------------

 * Once the Devilbox is running, visit http://localhost:8025 in your browser.
-* Any email send by any of the Devilbox managed projects will then appear in Mailhog
+* Any email send by any of the Devilbox managed projects will then appear in MailHog